Glossary

 Bill workflow settings

 Bill workflow settings let you configure how the system handles utility bills.
 Including managing bill headers, bill import, bill export.
+This option is locked and cannot be edited when you subscribe to Bill Capture.

 Split account charges